pyeventsourcing/eventsourcing/docs/topics/user_guide/index.rst

 simply copy all the code snippets from a section into a Python file.

 Please feel free to experiment by making variations.
-The code snippets are extracted and executed by a test case in the library's test suite, so please expect everything to work as presented (raise an issue if something goes wrong).
+The code snippets in this guide are covered by a test case, so please expect everything to work as presented - raise an issue if something goes wrong.

 .. toctree::